noam76/SlicyWeb/docs/00-index/AI_DEVELOPMENT_PROTOCOL.md

 # Purpose

-This document defines the mandatory workflow that any AI assistant must follow before creating, modifying, reviewing, or validating code within the Wichy project.
+This document defines the mandatory workflow that any AI assistant must follow before creating, modifying, reviewing, or validating code within the SlicyWeb project.

 The objective is to: